-Another fabulous guest post by my friend @sueK – full of practical tips on how to handle parties & social events in early sobriety.
+This is a re-post of a fabulous guest piece my friend @sueK wrote back in 2014.
+It is full of practical tips on how to handle parties & social events in early sobriety.

 @suek: Probably the most terrifying thought when I first quit drinking was “How the hell am I going to socialise now?”
 I’m quite shy, and really hate big crowds and noisy scenes, so drinking was pretty much compulsory to calm my nerves, even before I stepped out the door.
 Contemplating a sober dinner party was too depressing for words.